RossMacW/PUI2018_ram844/HW9_ram844/hl3282_plotReview_ram844.md

 <img src=https://github.com/Hancylee525/PUI2018_hl3282/blob/master/HW8_hl3282/Assignment1_plot.png>

 **My suggestions include:**
-* Aesthetically, I like the grey blue and pink color scheme.
-However, I remember Professor Bianco saying that we should not use colors that have implied meanings (using blue and pink for sex as an example).
-I suggest changing these colors to something without sex connotations.
-* The legend is nice because it is simple and straight forward.
+* I suggest that you capitalize the words in the title and axis titles.
+* I like that you included the units in your X axis.
+* I recommend rewriting the Y Axis label to read "Number of Rides" or perhaps just "Ridership".
+* I suggest rewriting the X Axis label to read "Trip Duration".
+It seems clear that these are being collected in bins.
+* The brown in the bars is clear and does not have any suggestive connotations.
+However, your first bar is not outlined, while each of the others is.
+I prefer them with the outline, but I suggest you make them consistent either way.
+* I suggest including a legend.
 * The title is also descriptive and straight forward.
 However, I am curious why "Accidental Poisoning/Substance Use" is a separate category from "Accidents".
 Is one inclusive of the other?
 The title or caption could provide this detail.
-* I also wonder: in what timeframe did these deaths occur?
+* You could specify what timeframe these trips occurred.
-* The "mean(deaths)" label implies that the unit is deaths, which makes sense but may not be descriptive for all audiences.
-I suggest renaming the Y axis something like "Average Number of Deaths"
-* Perhaps you could specify which data set it comes from?
+* I would recommend putting commas in the values on your Y axis to make them a little easier to read.
-* I like the grey background with the white marker lines.
-It makes the plot easier to read.
+* I like the dashed marker lines.
+They make the plot easier to read.
 * Finally, I would recommend moving the X axis title down slightly.
 It seems to be crowding your column labels a bit.
+* Overall, I think this plot is already very clear.
+I recommend these edits to improve it further